Why File Upload Security Should Top Your Priority List

-The .htaccess file is a configuration file used by the Apache web server to control directory-level settings.
-It’s incredibly powerful, allowing you to manage redirects, set custom error pages, enable or disable directory indexing, and even define how specific file extensions are handled.
-For PHP applications, .htaccess can dictate which file extensions are treated as executable PHP scripts.
+The .htaccess file is a potent configuration tool used by the Apache HTTP server.
+It allows developers to define directory-level rules, such as custom error pages, redirects, or file handling behavior.
+For PHP applications, it can even determine which file extensions are treated as executable PHP scripts.

 AddType application/x-httpd-php .php .php5 .phtml